NoSelection/Homeostatic-Reinforcement-Learning-Agent/README.md

 # Homeostatic Reinforcement Learning Agent

-A groundbreaking biologically-inspired AI system where an agent learns to survive by maintaining internal physiological balance.
+A biologically-inspired AI system where an agent learns to survive by maintaining internal physiological balance.
 This project successfully demonstrates **Homeostatic Reinforcement Learning (HRL)** - a cutting-edge research concept that bridges artificial intelligence and neuroscience.

 ## 🏆 **RESULTS**